 The Act requires the Government to set and review targets for child poverty reduction based on the primary measures.
 The Act requires 10-year targets to be set, as well as 3-year intermediate targets that support the 10-year long-term targets.

-Following the release of the baseline rates as reported by Statistics New Zealand in April 2019, the Government has now officially set its targets for the three primary measures for which data is available, along with the first three year targets (for 2018/19 to 2020/21).
+Following the release of the baseline rates as reported by Statistics New Zealand in April 2019, the Government has officially set its intermediate and long-term targets for the three primary measures for which data is available, along with the first three year targets (for 2018/19 to 2020/21).
 The second set of three-year targets (for 2021/22 to 2023/24) need to be set by June 2021.